Community working to get beloved “Officer Robo” help for his home after medical catastrophe

 Of course, it’s hardly the first time that the Chattahoochee Fuller Center Project has stretched its range to help families in Lee County.
 They first worked there after the 2019 tornado, building 20 homes as part of recovery efforts.

 WRBL-TV’s Elizabeth White was on the scene as community members met with the Robersons and issued a plea for financial support in the reports below.
 Adding a wheelchair-accessible bedroom and bathroom to the home is expected to cost about $40,000, work that is expected to be completed before summer ends.
-If you would like to support the effort, you can mail a check to:

 REPORTS FROM WRBL’S ELIZABETH WHITE: